endermanmasterkarakus/ScriptForRetards/README.md

-# ScriptForRetards
+# ScriptsForRetards
-a script for retards
+a scripts for retards